$ ssh-keygen -t rsa -b 4096 -N '' \ -f <path>/<file_name> (1)

-Before you install OpenShift Container Platform, download the installation file on
+Before you install OpenShift Container Platform, download the installation file on a local computer.

 Access the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site.
 If you have a Red Hat account, log in with your credentials.
 If you do not, create an account.